idrave/FOND-ASP/README.md

 $ python -m fcfond.main -planner fcfond/planner_clingo/fondplus_show_pretty.lp -pddl DOMAIN PROBLEM
 ```

-The following are alternative FOND+ planners that just print the resulting policy differently:

-* `fcfond/planner_clingo/fondplus.lp`: only the `policy/2` fraction of the model is reported.
+The core program for FOND+ is located on file `fcfond/planner_clingo/fondplus_core.lp`.
+If called directly, all the model will be reported.
+A couple of wrappers on top of it are defined with different printing styles:

-* `fcfond/planner_clingo/fondplus_noshow.lp`: silent solver, nothing is reported.
+* [`fcfond/planner_clingo/fondplus_noshow.lp`](fcfond/planner_clingo/fondplus_noshow.lp): silent solver, nothing is reported; just result.
-* `fcfond/planner_clingo/fondplus_show.lp`: like `fondplus.lp` but grounding the showing part independently and after solving the main program.
-Seems to sometime run faster.
+* [`fcfond/planner_clingo/fondplus_show_simple.lp`](fcfond/planner_clingo/fondplus_show_simple.lp): only the `plan/2` predicate is show, which represents `policy/2` in the core solver, but with the states and actions id translated, if available via predicate `id/2`.
+* [`fcfond/planner_clingo/fondplus_show_pretty.lp`](fcfond/planner_clingo/fondplus_show_pretty.lp): besides reporting the `plan/2` interface predicate, the policy is printed formatted for human readability.
+This relies on [Clingo Python-API](https://potassco.org/clingo/python-api/5.5/clingo/) to extract, process, and print models.

+**Specialized planners** are provided in [`fcfond/planner_clingo/specialized`](fcfond/planner_clingo/specialized) to solve FOND problems under the two standard semantics: strong plans under adversarial semantics and strong-cyclic plans under state-action fairness, as well as dual-FOND (mixing adversarial and fair actions).
+The benchmark from the FOND-SAT planning system are included in this repo under [domains/pddl/fond-sat/](domains/pddl/fond-sat).
+See details of these planners below.

+**Incomplete planner** versions are provided in folder [`fcfond/planner_clingo/incomplete`](fcfond/planner_clingo/incomplete).

+Finally, two more **special planners** are available:

+* [`fcfond/planner_clingo/fondplus_multi.lp`](fcfond/planner_clingo/fondplus_multi.lp): a simple example how  we can solve it in **multi-shot** fashion, by solving the problem first, and then grouding the `plan/2` predicate.
+Seems to run faster in some cases.
-Finally, planner solver `fcfond/planner_clingo/fondp_index.lp` is a **bounded version** of the FOND+ solver that uses a bound `k` on the grounding of the program to limit the recursive procedure searching for terminating states.
+* [`fcfond/planner_clingo/fondp_index.lp`](fcfond/planner_clingo/fondp_index.lp) is a **bounded version** of the FOND+ solver that uses a bound `k` on the grounding of the program to limit the recursive procedure searching for terminating states.
 Such bound can be specified using command line option `-k N`, where `N` is a positive integer.
 Note that this planner may not find a valid policy if the bound is too low for the problem being solved.

-Specialized planners are provided to solve FOND problems under the two standard semantics: strong plans under adversarial semantics and strong-cyclic plans under state-action fairness, as well as dual-FOND (mixing adversarial and fair actions).
-The benchmark from the FOND-SAT planning system are included in this repo under [domains/pddl/fond-sat/](domains/pddl/fond-sat).

 ### Pure Strong under adversarial semantics